Roll20/roll20-api-scripts/CustomStatusMarkers/README.md

  *         True iff the token has the custom status marker active.
  */
 function hasStatusMarker(token, statusName)

 /**
+ * Registers a Custom Status Markers event handler.
+ * Each handler takes a token and a StatusMarker as parameters.
+ * The following events are supported: 'add', 'change', 'remove'
+ * @param {string} event
+ * @param {function} handler
+ */
+function onEvent(event, handler)

+/**
  * Deletes a custom status marker from a token.